lauramazzuca21/multiplayer_spaceshooter/README.txt

 # multiplayer_spaceshooter

-A multiplayer space-shooter developed on Unity that uses smartphones as controllers
+A multiplayer space-shooter developed in Unity that uses smartphones as controllers.